Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

-<p> First, it is essential to conduct a visual analysis of the drought data using a choropleth and graduated symbol map (Figure 1).
-A simplified version of the dataset can be found <a href="https://raw.githubusercontent.com/Andrew-Jones657/andrew-jones657.github.io/refs/heads/main/files/KYDrought/KYDrought.geojson"> here </a>: this simplified dataset contains the reference information as well as cumulative drought values for June 1999 and June 2001. </p> <br>
+<p> First, it is essential to conduct a visual analysis of the drought data using a choropleth and graduated symbol map (Figure 1).  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/ei7BZYD.jpeg" alt="Drought by Weather Station" style="width:100%;max-width:625px">